organicmaps/organicmaps.github.io/content/faq/routing.md

 ### Why map rotates around my position?

 The reason could be magnet on your phone case or radiation source near the phone.
-It could interfere compass sensor in your phone.
+It could interfere compass sensor.

 To improve compass use callibration moves according to [instruction](https://www.youtube.com/watch?v=-Uq7AmSAjt8).